Active Miscellaneous Member FAQ

 A: Most City employees who held a temporary position (not members of SFERS during the period of temporary appointment) prior to July 2, 1991, were not eligible for FICA coverage.
 Prior to July 2, 1991, most City employees became eligible for FICA upon becoming a member of SFERS.
 Since July 2, 1991, most City employees are covered under FICA regardless of whether or not they are SFERS members.
 You may contact the City’s Payroll and Personnel Services Department’s Tax Unit (with the Controller’s Office) to verify your FICA earnings/contributions for any period of City employment that does not appear on your Social Security Statement.

-Q: I have a buyback agreement with SFERS to purchase time that I worked for the City prior to becoming a SFERS member.
+Q: I have an agreement with SFERS to purchase time that I worked for the City prior to becoming a SFERS member.
 I notice that my Annual Member Statement does not show the service I am currently purchasing by payroll deductions and the membership date on my statement has not changed.
 Why?

 A: SFERS credits service to you as it is purchased.
 The service you are purchasing, as well as your new membership date will be reflected on your Annual Member Statement once the purchase is complete.
 Purchasing prior City service does not give a member retroactive membership.